kabiwabi/worldWiseAI/README.md

 ## 9.3 Actionable Insights

-1. **Unexpected Bias:** Models exhibit strongest baseline resemblance to India (not US), challenging assumptions about Western bias
+1. **Unexpected Bias:** Models exhibit strongest baseline resemblance to **India** (distance 1.112), not US—challenging assumptions about Western bias
-2. **Dimension Difficulty:** Long-Term Orientation and Uncertainty Avoidance are hardest dimensions (mean scores 5.98–6.02/10)
+2. **Dimension Difficulty:** Long-Term Orientation (6.08/10) and Uncertainty Avoidance (6.15/10) are hardest dimensions to align
-3. **Model Convergence:** All frontier models show statistically identical cultural alignment (p > 0.05)
+3. **Model Convergence:** All frontier models show statistically identical cultural alignment (p = 0.96)—no single model dominates
-4. **Effective Prompting:** Cultural personas induce 41% average value shift, demonstrating prompt effectiveness
+4. **Effective Prompting:** Cultural personas induce **35.5% average value shift** (TVD), demonstrating strong prompt effectiveness
-5. **Representation Gaps:** Mexico and UAE need better training data representation (alignment 5.22 and 5.73/10)
+5. **Representation Gaps:** Mexico (5.42/10) and UAE (6.36/10) need better training data representation
+6. **Imputation Accuracy:** Semantic projection produces MAE of **1.337** on [-2, +2] scale—useful for relative comparisons but imperfect for absolute Hofstede replication
+7. **Highest Alignment:** India achieves **7.70/10** alignment—models most reliably emulate Indian cultural reasoning
+8. **Stereotype Avoidance:** GPT-4o-mini scores **8.53/10** on stereotype avoidance—significantly better than other models (p < 0.001)

 ## 9.4 Open Questions

-1. **Why does baseline resemble India more than US?** Does this reflect training data composition, semantic embedding biases, or something else?
+1. **Why does baseline resemble India more than US?** Does this reflect training data composition, semantic embedding biases, or RLHF tuning priorities?
-2. **How can we improve LTO and UAI dimension alignment?** Do these dimensions require different evaluation approaches?
+2. **How can we improve LTO and UAI dimension alignment?** Do these dimensions require different evaluation approaches or better exemplar design?
-3. **What causes model-specific stereotyping patterns?** GPT-4o-mini avoids stereotypes best—why?
+3. **What causes high Hofstede imputation error?** Is the issue with embedding models, exemplar quality, or fundamental limits of semantic projection?
 4. **How to balance cultural authenticity vs. harmful stereotypes?** High alignment to cultural norms may reinforce problematic generalizations.
+5. **Why does Mexico consistently underperform?** Is this a training data issue, methodological limitation, or genuine difficulty in modeling Mexican cultural values?

 This framework provides researchers and practitioners with tools to understand, measure, and ultimately improve cultural fairness in AI systems serving global populations.